-The summary should appear on a separate page, headed with the proposal title, institution(s), investigator(s), total proposed cost, and budget period.
-It should be written in the third person.
-The summary is used to help compare proposals quickly and allows the respondents to summarize key points in their own words.
+(3) One-page abstract/project summary.
+The summary (abstract) should appear on a separate page, headed with the proposal title, institution(s), investigator(s), total proposed cost (with and without ship funds), and budget period.
+It should be written in the third person and not exceed one page in length.
+The summary is used to help compare proposals quickly and allows the respondents to summarize these key points in their own words.
 Project summaries of applications that receive funding may be posted on program related websites.